doitsujin/dxvk/README.md

 Additionally, `DXVK_HUD=1` has the same effect as `DXVK_HUD=devinfo,fps`, and `DXVK_HUD=full` enables all available HUD elements.

 ### Frame rate limit
-The `DXVK_FRAME_RATE` environment variable can be used to limit the frame rate.
+Use the `DXVK_FRAME_RATE` environment variable to limit the frame rate.
 A value of `0` uncaps the frame rate, while any positive value will limit rendering to the given number of frames per second.
-Alternatively, the configuration file can be used.
+Alternatively, use the configuration file.

 ### Device filter
 Some applications do not provide a method to select a different GPU.
-In that case, DXVK can be forced to use a given device:
+In that case, force DXVK to use a given device:
-- `DXVK_FILTER_DEVICE_NAME="Device Name"` Selects devices with a matching Vulkan device name, which can be retrieved with tools such as `vulkaninfo`.
-Matches on substrings, so "VEGA" or "AMD RADV VEGA10" is supported if the full device name is "AMD RADV VEGA10 (LLVM 9.0.0)", for example.
-If the substring matches more than one device, the first device matched will be used.
+- `DXVK_FILTER_DEVICE_NAME=” Device Name”` Selects devices with a matching Vulkan device name, retrievable with tools such as `vulkaninfo` which matches on substrings, so “VEGA” or “AMD RADV VEGA10” are supported, if the full device name is “AMD RADV VEGA10 (LLVM 9.0.0)”, for example.
+DXVK will use the first matching device if the substring matches multiple devices.

-**Note:** If the device filter is configured incorrectly, it may filter out all devices and applications will be unable to create a D3D device.
+**Note:** Incorrectly configured device filters may result in filtering out all devices, preventing applications from creating a D3D device.

 ### State cache
-DXVK caches pipeline state by default, so that shaders can be recompiled ahead of time on subsequent runs of an application, even if the driver's own shader cache got invalidated in the meantime.
-This cache is enabled by default, and generally reduces stuttering.
+DXVK caches pipeline state by default which means shaders can recompile ahead of time on subsequent runs of an application, which applies even if the shader cache of the driver is invalidated.
+This cache will enable by default and will generally reduce stuttering.

-The following environment variables can be used to control the cache:
+Use the following environment variables to control the cache:
 - `DXVK_STATE_CACHE`: Controls the state cache.
 The following values are supported:
   - `disable`: Disables the cache entirely.
   - `reset`: Clears the cache file.